Coriander Seeds Uses In Cooking

 Rasam, a tangy and spicy South Indian soup, features coriander seeds as one of its main ingredients.
 These seeds are ground and combined with other spices such as black pepper, cumin, and dry red chilies to create the flavorful rasam powder.
 The addition of coriander seeds in rasam enhances the overall taste, making it a comforting and aromatic dish.

-READ Coriander Seeds are Cilantro Seeds
+READ Coriander Seeds Taste

 Click to view the Coriander Seeds Uses In Cooking.